googlefonts/variable-components-spec/variable-components-spec.md

 1. The _global_ design space location can affect the composite glyph, but it _does not need to affect_ the design space location of the base glyph _directly_.
-1. A “base glyph” is just a regular ‘glyf’-based glyph, using ‘gvar’ for variations, but it needs to be able to use axes that are not user-controllable.
+1. A “base glyph” is just a regular `glyf`-based glyph, using `gvar` for variations, but it needs to be able to use axes that are not user-controllable.
 1. We can use ‘fvar’ axes, but we need to be able to flag an axis as “This axis is for variable component use only, do not expose it to the user, ever, at all”.